 Budget Form: List your operating budget figures from the most recently completed fiscal year, the previous fiscal year, and the fiscal year prior to that.
-In the budget, fill in the line items only for Total Income and Total Expenses for each year.
-Leave the Operating Surplus/Deficit line items blank; they will autocalculate for you.
-It is mandatory to provide this information.
+Fill in the line items only for Total Income and Total Expenses for each year.
+Leave all other line items blank.